DarthWound/papirus-kolorizer/README.md

 You don't have to download Papirus, the script does everything for you.

-If you already have this script installed, remove the old version first.

 ## Usage

+> If the original Papirus theme was already installed from your distro repos, please remove it first.

 Modify the script to set your own colors *(only the variables starting with "readonly")*.